How Joe Wicks started a movement

 P.E. with Joe was born.
 And it took the nation by storm:

 Every movement needs a focal point.
 Joe's was kids.

-A parent could look at it for two seconds, and know exactly what’s going on.
+Look at it for two seconds and you know exactly what’s going on.

 3) Spread the message